Dark haired Teen girl in striped sweater on couch with laptop, planner, blanket

 Related: How to Make Your College Applications Stand Out

 The second semester of your junior year is an essential time for preparing for college.
 It’s always good to start thinking about college a little bit before then, but junior year is really when you need to get stuff done.
-Use this checklist to help guide you in the early stages of your college search and keep yourself organize while you do.
+Use this checklist to help guide you in the early stages of your college search and keep yourself organized while you do.
 By starting early and staying on top of things, you can put together a stronger application that might help you get into the college of your dreams.

 Like what you’re reading?